On the Complexity of Trial and Error for Constraint Satisfaction Problems

 In this paper, following \cite{BCZ13}, we initiate a {\em systematic} study of the constraint satisfaction problems in the trial and error model.
 To achieve this, we first adopt a formal framework for $\CSP$s, and based on this framework we define three types of revealing oracles.
 This framework also helps to clarify and enrich the model of \cite{BCZ13}.
+Let us make a quick remark that, our $\CSP$ model has a couple of features that may not be quite standard.
+We will mention some of these in the following, and discuss these in detail in Section~\ref{subsec:std}.

 Our main contribution is to develop a \emph{transfer theorem} for each type of the revealing oracle, under a broad class of parameters.
 For any hidden $\CSP$ with a specific type of revealing oracle, the transfer theorem associates another $\CSP$ in the normal (unhidden) setting, such that their difficulties are roughly the same.
 This in principle transfers the study of hidden $\CSP$s to the study of $\CSP$s in the normal setting.
-We also apply transfer theorems to get results for concrete $\CSP$s, including some problems considered in \cite{BCZ13}, for which we usually get much shorter and easier proofs. .3em {\bf The framework for $\CSP$s, and hidden $\CSP$s.} To state our results we describe informally the framework of $\CSP$s.
-A CSP $\SP$ is defined by a finite alphabet $\ALPHA{w}=\{0, 1, \dots, w-1\}$ and by $\cc{R}=\{R_1, \dots, R_s\}$, a set of relations over $\ALPHA{w}$ of some fixed arity $q$.
-For a set of variables $\cc{V}=\{x_1, \dots, x_\ell\}$, an instance of $\SP$ is a set of constraints $\cc{C} = \{C_1, \dots, C_m\}$, where $ C_j = R(x_{j_1}, \ldots , x_{j_q})$ for some relation $R \in \cc{R}$ and some $q$-tuple of variables.
-An assignment $a\in\ALPHA{w}^{\ell}$ satisfies $\cc{C}$ if it satisfies every constraint in it.
+We also apply transfer theorems to get results for concrete $\CSP$s, including some problems considered in \cite{BCZ13}, for which we usually get much shorter and easier proofs.